 Practical guidelines for designing a plyometric training program along with animated drills can be found in the main plyometric training section

 A muscle that is stretched before a concentric contraction, will contract more forcefully and more rapidly (4,5).
 A classic example is a dip" just prior to a vertical jump.
 By lowering the center of gravity quickly, the muscles involved in the jump are momentarily stretched producing a more powerful movement.
 But why does this occur?
-Two models have been proposed to explain this phenomenon.
+Notice the counter-movement Two models have been proposed to explain this phenomenon.
 The first is the

 In this model, elastic energy is created in the muscles and tendons and stored as a result of a rapid stretch (6,7,8).
 This stored energy is then released when the stretch is followed immediately by a concentric muscle action.
 According to Hill (9) the effect is like that of stretching a spring, which wants to return to its natural length.
 The spring is this case a component of the muscles and tendons called the series elastic component.
 The second model is the